Why Wire?

 of the branches.
 At times, it is difficult to achieve the desired positions with simple wiring.
 As an alternative, one can

-to achieve the desired movement.
-If a tree is well-secured in a pot, it is possible to use a short piece of heavy wire to
+achieve the desired movement.
+If a tree is well-secured in a pot, it is possible to use a short piece of heavy wire to make

 anchoring hook and brought up from under the pot.
 Run the wire thru a short piece of rubber or plastic tubing and then